iSEE Critical Conversation 2024 —

 Venue

-The Critical Conversation public keynote and panel discussions for invitees will be hosted at the Orange & Blue Room of the Illini Center, 200 S. Wacker Drive, 19th Floor, Chicago, IL 60606.
+The Critical Conversation public keynote and panel discussions for invitees was hosted at the Orange & Blue Room of the Illini Center, 200 S. Wacker Drive, 19th Floor, Chicago, IL 60606.